Oxalis articulata: Uses

-Ornamental use
+Cultivation

-Oxalis articulata is used as an ornamental in Turkey and China.
+Oxalis articulata is used as an ornamental in China.
 The plant is not drought tolerant and soil should be kept moist.
 It grows best in acid or light soils.
 Oxalis articulata is more competitive than other species in this family, and can tolerate plant beds which are loosely populated with other greenery.
 However, it thrives in disturbed ground.
 Though it is hardy, it grows best in warmer areas.
 It flowers continuously from throughout the warmer months and goes dormant at first frost.
 Out of the sun, the flowers roll up into a tube-like shape.
+It is extensively naturalized in southeastern Australia, particularly in the crescent-shaped, temperate strip from South Australia to southeastern Queensland.

 Control

 It is regarded as a weed in many places, including South Australia, New South Wales, and Victoria.
 As it spreads through rhizomes, care should be taken when removing to avoid leaving behind bulbs.
 Digging the bulbs out while soil is moist when removing can help this process.